Mehdi0Mirzaei/Remove-nested-records-from-tuple/README.md

-# Remove-nested-records-from-tuple
+### Remove-nested-records-from-tuple
-This is challenge question.
+## This is challenge question.
+# Remove nested records from tuple.